ceetaro/Suitkaise/site/sktime/sktime-how-it-works.md

 5. Attaches the timer to the wrapper function:
     - Sets `wrapper.timer = the_timer`
-    - This lets you access statistics via `your_function.timer.mean`, etc.
+    - This lets you access statistics via `your_function.timer.stats.mean`, etc.

 6. At call time (every time the decorated function runs):
     - Same as Mode 1: `start()`, run function, `stop()`